 2. Internal Bleeding

 Even though you can’t see internal bleeding, it can be extremely serious and could be fatal, if left untreated.
 When you’re bleeding internally, blood is lost from your circulatory system, which puts additional strain on the heart.
 If the bleeding isn’t stopped, your heart will eventually be unable to pump adequate amounts of blood around your body, which is why it’s vital to get checked over by a medical professional after a car accident.

 3. Back Injuries

 A back injury can sometimes cause immediate pain and incapacitation, but this isn’t always the case.
 A sprain in your muscles or a tear in one of the ligaments may cause pain that gets increasingly worse over time, for example.
 Even when people experience back pain after an accident, they don’t always realize they could have sustained a serious injury.
 By visiting the hospital, or booking a private MRI scan to speed up the result, you can ensure that your injuries are fully diagnosed.

 Gathering Evidence at the Hospital

-As well as getting the medical treatment you need, visiting the hospital after an accident will help you if you decide to make a claim for compensation.
+As well as getting the medical treatment you need, visiting the hospital after an accident will help you if you decide to make a road traffic accident claim for compensation.
 If another driver was responsible for the accident, for example, you may be able to claim compensation from them.
 If so, you’ll need evidence of the injuries you sustained, and the records made at the hospital can be used in subsequent legal action.

 Making a Compensation Claim After a Car Accident